 Begin at 9:00am

 Play the game Geoguessr.
 After playing five rounds, record your score.
-We will compare scores and the winner will get a prize!!
+We will compare scores and the winner will get a prize at our next meeting!!

-- The next workshop date is scheduled for Thursday, April, 2nd.
+1. The next workshop date is scheduled for Thursday, April 1st (Hopefully in person!)

 Let’s take some time to reflect on last month’s TEC21 Challenges and share experiences.
 Share a success, a challenge you experienced or a lesson learned.

 1. Discover the educational value of student-created video and 3d printing activities.

 2. Explore video creation and 3d printing tools and resources to use with your students.

 3. Design a student-centered project or assessment involving the use of video.
 Also, create a 3d printable item.